How to Enable and Configure the SCWS PHP Module in ServBay

 set_dict()

-sets the main dictionary (usually the large official SCWS dictionary), and add_dict()
+sets the primary dictionary (usually the official, larger SCWS dictionary). add_dict()

-With the SCWS module enabled and the dictionary configured, you can use SCWS functions in PHP code for segmentation.
+Once SCWS is enabled and the dictionary configured, you can use SCWS functions from your PHP code for word segmentation.
 Here’s a basic example:

 <?php